invap/rt-reporter/README.md

 ### Command line interface
-The command line interface for the RR is very simple, it is invoked by typing `python rt-reporter-sh [SUT full path]` and it will run the SUT producing the corresponding event log files in the same location where the SUT is, according to the indicated in `[SUT full path]`.
+The command line interface for the RR is very simple, it is invoked by typing `python rt_reporter_sh [SUT full path]` and it will run the SUT producing the corresponding event log files in the same location where the SUT is, according to the indicated in `[SUT full path]`.

 The interface keeps itself listening to the keyboard; pressing the letter `s` stops the execution of the SUT, closes the event log files and exits the command line interface of the RR.